boschresearch/torchphysics/README.rst

   pip install git+https://github.com/boschresearch/torchphysics

 If you want to change or add something to the code.
-You should first copy the Repository and install it locally:
+You should first copy the repository and install it locally:

 .. code-block:: python